-According to Dr Leonard Horowitz, the 528 Hz frequency has the ability to heal damaged DNA.
-At the time I am writing this, there is not enough scientific research available on the subject.
-What we know for sure is that Dr. Horowitz learned the theory that 528 Hz frequency repairs damaged DNA from Lee Lorenzen, who was using the 528 Hertz frequency to create clustered water.
+According to Dr. Leonard Horowitz, 528 Hz frequency has the ability to heal damaged DNA.
+At the time I’m writing these lines, there’s not enough scientific research on this subject.
+What we do know for sure is that Dr. Horowitz learned the theory that the 528 Hz frequency repairs damaged DNA from Lee Lorenzen, who used the 528 Hz frequency to create water clusters.

-Clustered water is broken down in small stable rings or clusters.
-Our DNA have membranes that allow water to flow through and clear impurities.
-Because clustered water is smaller than bound water, it flows more easily through cell membranes and is more efficient in removing those impurities.
-The larger, bound water does not flow easily through cell membranes, and therefore the impurities remain and can eventually result in illness.
+Clustered water is broken down into small stable rings or clusters.
+Our DNA has membranes through which water can flow and excrete impurities.
+Because clustered water is smaller than bound water, it flows more easily through cell membranes and removes these impurities more efficiently.
+The larger, bound water doesn’t flow as easily through the cell membranes, leaving the impurities behind and eventually leading to disease.

-Lee Lorenzen and other investigators discovered that six-sided, crystal-shaped, hexagonal clustered water molecules form the supportive matrix of healthy DNA.
-He suggests that the depletion of this matrix is a fundamental process that negatively affects virtually every physiological function.
-Biochemist Steve Chemiski says the 6-sided clear clusters that support the DNA double helix vibrate at a specific resonant frequency – 528 cycles per second.
+Other researchers have found that six-sided, crystal-shaped, hexagonal water molecules form the supporting matrix of healthy DNA.
+He suspects that depletion of this matrix is a fundamental process that negatively affects virtually every physiological function.
+They say that the hexagonal clear clusters that support the DNA double helix vibrate at a specific resonant frequency – 528 cycles per second.

-Of course, all these revelations do not mean that 528 Hz will repair your DNA in a direct way.
-However, if the 528 Hertz can positively affect water clusters, then it can help to remove impurities allowing your body to become and remain healthy and balanced.
+Of course, all these revelations don’t mean that 528 hertz will fix your DNA in a direct way.
+But if the 528 hertz have a positive effect on the water clusters, then they can help eliminate impurities so that your body becomes and remains healthy and balanced.

-In 1998 Dr. Glen Rein of the Quantum Biology Research Lab in New York performed experiments with in vitro DNA.
-Four styles of music, including Sanskrit and Gregorian chants that utilize the 528 Hz frequency, were converted to scalar audio waves and played via a CD player to test tubes containing in vitro DNA.
-The effects of the music were determined by measuring the DNA test tube samples’ absorption of UV light after an hour of exposure to the music.
+In 1998, Dr. Glen Rein of the Quantum Biology Research Lab in New York conducted experiments with in vitro DNA.
+Four styles of music, including Sanskrit and Gregorian chants, were converted to scalar audio waves and played into test tubes containing in vitro DNA via a CD player.
+The effects of the music were determined by measuring the absorption of UV light in the DNA tubes after the samples were exposed to the music for one hour.

-The results from one experiment indicated that classical music caused a 1.1% increase in absorption, and rock music caused a 1.8% decrease in absorption indicating no effect.
-Gregorian chants, however caused a 5.0% and 9.1% increase in absorption in two separate experiments.
-Sanskrit chanting caused a similar 8.2% and 5.8% effect in two separate experiments.
-Thus both types of sacred chanting music produced a large unwinding effect on DNA.
+The results of one experiment showed that classical music increased absorption by 1.1%, while rock music decreased absorption by 1.8%, showing no effect.
+Gregorian chants, on the other hand, increased absorption by 5.0% and 9.1% in two separate experiments.
+Sanskrit chants produced a similar effect of 8.2% and 5.8% in two separate experiments.
+Thus, both types of sacred chants had a strong unwinding effect on DNA.

-Glen Rein’s experiment indicate that music can resonate with human DNA.
-Rock and classical music do not affect DNA, although spiritual musical chants do resonate with DNA.
-Although these experiments were performed with isolated and purified DNA, it is likely that the frequencies associated with these forms of music will also resonate with DNA in the body.
+Glen Rein’s experiment shows that music can resonate with human DNA.
+Rock and classical music have no effect on DNA, but spiritual music chants resonate with DNA.
+Although these experiments were conducted with isolated and purified DNA, it’s likely that the frequencies associated with these forms of music also resonate with DNA in the body.

-Another study entitled, “Effect of sound wave on the synthesis of nucleic acid and protein in chrysanthemum” ends with the conclusion: “This result indicated that some stress-induced genes might be switched on under sound stimulation and the level of transcription increased.”
+Another study titled “Effect of Sound Waves on Synthesis of Nucleic Acid and Protein in Chrysanthemum” ends with the conclusion, “This result suggests that some stress-induced genes are turned on under sound stimulation and transcription is increased.”

-If genes can be switched on or off due to “sound simulations” it is within reason to think that DNA can be effected by sound, and if by sound, then also by the frequency of that sound.
+If genes can be turned on or off by “sound simulations,” it stands to reason that DNA can also be affected by sound, and if by sound, then by the frequency of the sound.